 - Pumpkin seeds – rich in Vitamin E and Zinc.
 Therefore, this makes them great for preventing breakouts and protecting skin.

 - Hemp Seeds – contains all 9 essential amino acids.
 As a result, hemp is great source of plant-based protein, which helps support healthy skin structure.
 They are also rich in antioxidants.

 Overall, seeds are a wonderful superfood that can easily be added into your daily routine!
 Check out our simple DIY Seedy Mix for a recipe that is super handy to have in your fridge.
 One thing to note is that quality matters.
-Therfore, try purchasing seeds that are organic and raw, when possible.
+Therefore, try purchasing seeds that are organic and raw, when possible.
 Although it isn’t necessary, we also recommend storing your seeds in the fridge for optimal freshness.

-This post was written by Joslynn Bay alongside Sisley Killam, as part of her nutrition practicum work at The Pure Life.
+By Joslynn Bay alongside Sisley Killam, as part of her nutrition practicum work at The Pure Life.